softwaremill/sttp/docs/backends/wrappers/opentelemetry.md

 This backend depends on [zio-opentelemetry](https://github.com/zio/zio-telemetry).

-The opentelemetry backend wraps a `Task` based ZIO backend.
+The OpenTelemetry backend wraps a `Task` based ZIO backend.
 In order to do that, you need to provide the wrapper with a `Tracing.Service` from zio-telemetry.

 Here's how you construct `ZioTelemetryOpenTelemetryBackend`.
 I would recommend wrapping this is in `ZLayer`